 After 20 years of marriage and three children, Army spouse Erin Ward and her soldier husband decided to get divorced.
 We asked her to answer some of the questions readers often have about military divorce.
-Erin is currently working on launching a website for ex military spouses called Parting Company.

 Question: What do you wish you knew before you realized divorce was in your future?